-When the Task Force began to examine the Opioid problem within our county, we found that police departments, town halls, EMS providers and hospitals were all collecting their data differently.
+When the Task Force began to examine the opioid problem within our county, we found that police departments, town halls, EMS providers and hospitals were all collecting their data differently.
 They were collecting data for their agencies specific needs.
 The various methods of data collection were causing overlapping data and providing false numbers.

 An intake form was created and handed out to all of these agencies to identify the kind of data they would like to collect; the method they were using to collect their data; and their purpose for collecting this data.

-The intake form proved successful, we were able to see the discrepancies with the data between departments, and the discrepancies in the methods of how the data was collected.
+The intake form proved successful, as we were able to see the discrepancies with the data between departments, and the discrepancies in the methods of how the data was collected.